gamma-opt/oip-notes/course/part1/9-multiobjective.md

 &f_n(\mathbf{x})\leq \epsilon_n \\
 &x \in \mathcal{X}
 ```

-where $\epsilon_i$ are the user-specified constraints and $\mathcal{X}$ is the feasible space of the multiobjective problem.
+where $\epsilon_i$ are the user-specified thresholds for each objective $i \in  \braces{1,\dots,n}$. and $\mathcal{X}$ is the feasible space of the multiobjective problem.
+The thresholds are typically set as fractions of the the ideal value for objective $i$ or minimal requirements for the value of the non-optimised objectives.

-It can be shown that for every $\lambda$ and a problem like {eq}`constraint_prob`, the solution to the problem gives a weakly Pareto-optimal solution to the multiobjective problem.
-However, if the problem {eq}`constraint_prob` has a unique solution, then it is a Pareto-optimal solution for the multiobjective problem.
-The Pareto frontier can be generated by changing $\lambda$ and repeatedly solving the resulting problems.

-For the knapsack example, we can use this method via the [`MultiObjectiveAlgorithms.jl`](https://jump.dev/JuMP.jl/stable/packages/MultiObjectiveAlgorithms) package.
+Let us again return to our knapsack example.
+This time, we will use a package that implements multi-objective methods, including the $\epsilon$-constraint method.
+For that, we use the package [`MultiObjectiveAlgorithms.jl`](https://jump.dev/JuMP.jl/stable/packages/MultiObjectiveAlgorithms).

 ```{code-cell}
 import MultiObjectiveAlgorithms as MOA